 At a distance of 6.5 km from Pune Junction, the Aga Khan Palace is a national monument of India's independence movement.
 It is situated on Pune - Nagar Road and is one of the prominent tourist places in Pune.

 The palace is closely linked to the Indian independence movement as it served as a prison for Mahatma Gandhi, his wife Kasturba Gandhi, his secretary Mahadeobhai Desai and Sarojini Naidu during the Quit India Movement in 1942 AD.
 It is also the place where Kasturba Gandhi and Mahadev Desai died.
 The palace housed beautiful marble memorials of Mahadeobhai Desai and Kasturba Gandhi.
-In 2003, Archaeological Survey of India (ASI) declared the place as a monument of national importance.
+In 2003, the Archaeological Survey of India (ASI) declared the place as a monument of national importance.

 Aga Khan Palace is a simple memorial to Gandhi and is also known as the Gandhi National Memorial of Pune.
 The palace complex houses a museum, which has a rich collection of pictures, showcasing various important incidents in the life of Mahatma Gandhi.
-In addition, there are other items like utensils, clothes, mala, slippers and a letter written by Gandhi ji on the death of his secretary.
-In the museum are also placed small amount of Mahatma Gandhi's ashes.
+In addition, there are other items like utensils, clothes, mala, slippers, and a letter written by Gandhi ji on the death of his secretary.
+In the museum are also placed a small amount of Mahatma Gandhi's ashes.
 Surrounded by green gardens, the palace also contains beautifully decorated guest rooms and suites.

-Since 1980 AD, the Palace complex along with its museum and memorials are being taken care by the Gandhi Memorial Society.
-The society organises regular exhibitions at the palace to acquaint visitors with the life and career of Mahatma Gandhi.
+Since 1980 AD, the Palace complex along with its museum and memorials are being taken care of by the Gandhi Memorial Society.
+The society organizes regular exhibitions at the palace to acquaint visitors with the life and career of Mahatma Gandhi.
 Today there is a shop in the Aga Khan Palace complex, which sells khadi or cotton hand-loomed garments and textiles.

 Timings: 9 AM to 5.30 PM.